reggiee76/PokeAPI/README.md

 # Pokédex Web Application (PokéAPI)

 ## Description
 A JavaScript-based web application that retrieves and displays Pokémon data from the PokéAPI.
-Users can search, explore, and view dynamic info cards styled by Pokémon type.
+Users can explore and view dynamic info cards styled by Pokémon type.

 ## Features
 - Fetches data asynchronously from the PokéAPI